maroda/monteverdi/README.md

 ![Terminal Interface](docs/images/monteverdi-tui-preview-v0.9.png)

-- This is the default view of Monteverdi when it is run in a TTY, parallel with the Web UI.
+- This is the default view of Monteverdi when it is runTUI in a TTY, parallel with the Web UI.
 - There is now a `-headless` runtime flag for no TTY (i.e. containers).
 - Draws the accent values in the display as they happen.
 - Graphs can be clicked on to reveal the metric name and its updating _raw_ value (not the accent, which is what is shown visually).